 A carer is anyone who looks after a friend or family member and isn’t paid for their help.
 We know that carers are typically spouses and children of veterans experiencing sight loss.
 Becoming a carer to someone with a vision-impairment can be a sudden process or it can slowly happen over time as a partner loses their sight due to aging.

-- Tailored advice and support from Blind Veterans UK’s experienced and qualified welfare officers
+- Tailored advice and support from Blind Veterans UK’s experienced and qualified community support workers.

 - Addressing the emotional and practical aspects of caring through sessions at our introduction weeks at our centres in Brighton and Llandudno, North Wales